English Literature

 The course allows you to develop your independent learning skills and increase your analysis and evaluation of texts – all skills that prepare students for University life and the world of work.

-Grade 6 in GCSEs English Language and English Literature.
+Minimum GCSE Grade Requirements | Grade 6 in English Language and English Literature. |

 FUTURE OPPORTUNITIES